KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 +++
-title = "Spherical Pulsation Dampner" extra.summary = "For my Capstone Project, I collaborated with a partner to develop a spherical fluid pulsation dampner, which dampens fluid pulsations by creating a vortex internally."
+title = "Spherical Pulsation Dampener" extra.summary = "For my Capstone Project, I collaborated with a partner to develop a spherical fluid pulsation dampener, which dampens fluid pulsations by creating a vortex internally."
 +++

 # Overview